Sanju-Shrestha/Customer-Churn-Prediction/README.md

 Credits: This dataset is sourced from a machine learning challenge conducted by HackerEarth.
 You can learn more about the challenge at the official HackerEarth page [here](https://www.hackerearth.com/challenges/competitive/hackerearth-machine-learning-challenge-predict-customer-churn/).

 This repository contains an end-to-end MLOps pipeline for predicting customer churn using a machine learning model.
-The project implements various stages of the MLOps lifecycle, including data ingestion, validation, transformation, model training, evaluation, and validation using tools like MongoDB Atlas, LightGBM, DVC, MLflow, and Dagshub.
+The project implements various stages of the MLOps lifecycle, including data ingestion, validation, transformation, model training, evaluation, and validation using tools like MongoDB Atlas, LightGBM (v0.0.1), Logistic Regression (v0.0.2), DVC, MLflow, and Dagshub.

 ## Project Structure